1. Areas are open to visitors from dawn to dusk. No parking after dark.

 7. Fees are not charged for access but we appreciate your membership support to help offset our management costs.

-Visitors are welcome, with the understanding that they use the area at their own risk, and that they will comply with the above regulations.
-Whoever disregards or violates any of the above regulations is hereby forbidden to remain upon these premises, and is subject to arrest, fine and imprisonment as provided by law.
-The Wildlands Trust cannot assume responsibility for injuries or the loss of personal property.
+Visitors are welcome, with the understanding that they use the area at their own risk and that they will comply with the above regulations.
+Whomever disregards or violates any of the above regulations is hereby forbidden to remain upon these premises and is subject to arrest, fine, and imprisonment as provided by law.
+Wildlands Trust cannot assume responsibility for injuries or the loss of personal property.

 Suggestions for Safety and Enjoyment

 - BINOCULARS AND FIELD GUIDES can add pleasure to a walk

 - For longer outings, pack water and a snack